hanfak/topics-to-learn/languages/choosing-language.md

     - in creating features, maintaining and fixing bugs
   - Reputation
     - built and maintained by a company
+- large software systems built on dynamically typed and interpreted languages have all kinds of issues from correctness to performance.

 ### Why use java